ArgonDesign/alogic/doc/statements.md

 The selectors are considered in a top-to-bottom order, and if the condition expression is equal to the selector, the statement is executed and no further selectors are checked.
 This means overlapping selectors are legal.
-For example:
+For example (<a href="http://afiddle.argondesign.com/?example=statements_case.alogic">fiddle here</a>):

 ```
   // Assume foo is an u3